SBF’s Side of the Story

 NO ONE HAS PRODUCED EVIDENCE THAT $8 BILLION WAS “MISSING”

 Perhaps.
 But I include the “missing vs. illiquid” question here because people seem to find it relevant when they think the answer reflects badly on SBF.
 “One key issue was how much money FTX’s customers lost.
 During the trial, the prosecution and its witnesses repeatedly – in fact, 97 times – put that number at $8 billion.
 Although no proof to substantiate this massive figure was ever offered, the prosecution clearly wanted it to stay in jury members’ heads” (Project Syndicate).
-One does wonder how the FTX story would have played out had this irrelevant accusation never been part of it.
+Some wonder how the FTX story would have played out had this irrelevant accusation never been part of it.

 10 MORE DEFENSES

-• “Bankman-Fried says he believed he was permitted to borrow from Alameda as a primary owner.
+“Bankman-Fried says he believed he was permitted to borrow from Alameda as a primary owner.
 ‘It usually came because there was an investment I needed to make and a I needed capital for, so I would generally borrow funds from Alameda for it,’ he says.
 ‘It had a few billion dollars of arbitrage-based profit over the prior two years.
 I saw no reason I couldn’t borrow from it.’ . . .
 Bankman-Fried says he discussed with lawyers that some people didn’t want the investments to come directly from Alameda.
 He says attorneys told him an option was to get a loan from the company and make the investment himself.
 He says lawyers structured the loans” (Bloomberg).

 “My personal consumption was a tiny fraction of my earnings, and my consumption, donations, and investments combined were less than—and came from—earnings” (Substack).

 “Q. . . .
 What, if anything, did you say when you sent this to the defendant by Signal?
 A. I said, Here are some alternative presentations I came up with for the balance sheet, and I explained roughly what I did in various tabs.
 Q. And in substance, how did you describe what you had done in alternative 7?
 A. I said I had netted out the exchange borrows against the related-party loans and then moved the rest to the long-term loans category.
 Q. What did the defendant say?
-A. He said that alternative 7 looked good and that I should send that one to Genesis” (Ellison trial testimony).
+A. He said that alternative 7 looked good and that I should send that one to Genesis” (trial transcript).

 “SBF, however, said he only took a brief look at one of the balance sheets shown in the Excel file.
 He said it wasn't unusual for Ellison to bring him an Excel filed with multiple tabs.
 He often only looked at the main one, he said today.
 As to whether or not he looked at all eight versions of the balance sheet, he said ‘I just don't remember one way or another’” (Axios).

-• “Whereas prosecutors, for example, suggested Bankman-Fried and his colleagues customarily deleted communications to avoid legal trouble, Bankman-Fried testified that he was merely following a rule he picked up during his days as a young quantitative trader at Jane Street.
+“Whereas prosecutors, for example, suggested Bankman-Fried and his colleagues customarily deleted communications to avoid legal trouble, Bankman-Fried testified that he was merely following a rule he picked up during his days as a young quantitative trader at Jane Street.
 That was the ‘New York Times test,’ which, according to Bankman-Fried, was a frequent point of reference at the elite quant shop.
 ‘Anything that you write down,’ he recalled, ‘there's some chance it could end up on the front page of The New York Times.’
 He added: ‘A lot of innocuous things can seem pretty bad’ without context” (CoinDesk).

 “[SBF] says Chief Regulatory Officer Dan Friedberg put together a documentation-retention policy to describe in what circumstances retention or deletion of data would be required. . . .
 Bankman-Fried says any formal business communications, any decisions made and any records would not be deleted.
 They would be in email or a Slack channel without auto-deletion on. . . .
 Bankman-Fried says in November 2022 he took an effort to disable auto-deletion ‘on any place I found it,’ including in Signal chats” (Bloomberg).

-• “[SBF] says they moved to the Bahamas mostly because it was one of a handful of countries that had a ‘full regulatory framework’ for crypto.
+“[SBF] says they moved to the Bahamas mostly because it was one of a handful of countries that had a ‘full regulatory framework’ for crypto.
 The Bahamas had been positioning itself at that time as a crypto haven” (Bloomberg).

 “‘We have been shocked at the ignorance of those who assert that FTX came to the Bahamas because they did not want to submit to regulatory scrutiny,’ said Ryan Pinder, the country's attorney general and Minister of Legal Affairs on Sunday.
 ‘In fact, the world is full of countries in which there is no legislative or regulatory authority over the crypto and digital asset business, but the Bahamas is not one of these countries’” (TheStreet).

-• “[SBF] has shown an immense amount of remorse and regret for whatever mistakes he made . . .
+“[SBF] has shown an immense amount of remorse and regret for whatever mistakes he made . . .
 I am not use to this; every other person that I have interacted with here places the blame on someone else” (ex-NYPD cellmate).

 “I should have been on top of this and I feel really, really bad and regretful that I wasn’t and a lot of people got hurt and that’s on me” (Forbes).
 “I was C.E.O. of FTX, and that means whatever happened, why ever it happened—I had a duty.
 I had a duty to all of our stakeholders, to our customers, our creditors.
 I had a duty to our employees, to our investors and to the regulators of the world to do right by them and make sure the right things happened at the company.
 And clearly, I did not do a good job with that.
 Clearly I made a lot of mistakes.
 There are things I would give anything to be able to do over again.
 I did not ever try to commit fraud on anyone” (New York Times).